slwu89/SupplyChainOptimization.jl/README.md

 The next set of constraints also focus on shipping of products, as well as lead times from plants.

-The first ensures that production can only occur at opened plants, and the time $t_{i}$ accounts for lead time (time required for a plant to produce a product).
+  30. Production can only occur at opened plants, and the time $t_{i}$ accounts for lead time (time required for a plant to produce a product).
+  31. The amount of product produced by a plant at time t should be equal to the amount shipped out after the amount of time equal to production lead time has elapsed.
+  32. The amount of product sent out by a plant should be less than some maximum (for finite maximums).
+  33. The amount of materials recieved pr to produce the amount of product pr2, should equal the amount of pr2 produced multiplied by the amount of pr needed to make one unit of pr2.

+Mathematically they are:

 $$
 \begin{align*}